willstepp/writings/joseph-the-son/jts-notes.md

 Lizzie has a cold, perhaps pneumonia.
 She won’t eat.

 Watches his family from outside the window.
-He realized a moment  in time was not something he could possess.
-But felt a strong desire to possess it, to keep it with him always.
-But it was already gone and that it was gone filled him with a sickness in his heart that he had never felt before.
+It was like five hundred years had passed.
+He then realized a moment in time was not something he could possess.
+But he felt a strong desire to possess it — to keep it with him always.
+H	is hand reached up to the glass.
+The motion caught Lizzie’s attention and she laughed and raced over to the glass and placed her hand over his, with only the pane between them.

 TODO: